GNOME/tinysparql/src/web-ide/README.md

 ```

-Note that the dist directory must be pushed to git to ensure non-web-ide-developers don't need to install all the npm stuff to build the project.
+Note that the dist directory must be pushed to git to ensure developers who aren't involved with the web ide don't need to install all the npm stuff to build the project.